solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 However, IntelliJ improved this concept by taking the next step with automatic inline inference of nullity.
 Instead of running the tool and committing the annotations in code, it is now dynamic and happening in real time.

-@NotNull is both inlined and inferred.
+@NotNull is both inline and inferred.
 It does not exist in the code, but is a construct that is handled by the IDE.
 As seen above, the @NotNull annotation does not exist in code.
 It appears with an IDE option turned on.
 As a developer types code, these annotations appear.
 Nullity checking is now constantly vigilant about changing code.

 These are beautiful automatic orchestrations of code analysis.
 The appearance of the annotation is fascinating.